teiid/teiid-wildfly-quickstarts/dynamicvdb-dataroles/README.md

 If you have not done so, please review the System Requirements [../README.md](../README.md)

+# PREREQUISTES

-> NOTE: This example relies upon the dynamicvdb-datafederation example and that it needs to be deployed prior to running this example.
+* NOTE: This example relies upon the dynamicvdb-datafederation example and that it needs to be deployed prior to running this example.
 Therefore, read the dynamicvdb-datafederation's README.md and follow its directions before continuing.

 ## Setup